jundalisay/sp/content/en/research/aristotle/meteorology/book-1/part-01.md

 Whereas all these other bodies have separate regions which limit one another.

-So we must treat fire and earth and the elements like them as the material causes of the events in this world (meaning by material what is subject and is affected) but must assign causality in the sense of the originating principle of motion to the influence of the eternally moving bodies.
+So we must treat fire and earth and the elements like them as the material causes of the events in this world.

+"Material" is what is subject and is affected.

+We must assign causality in the sense of the originating principle of motion to the influence of the eternally-moving bodies.